A table of smartly-dressed guests chat over drinks, each with a garnish of orange floating on top.

 The Board is responsible to shareholders for the strategic direction, development and control of the Group.

-Nine regular Board meetings are currently planned for FY 2022 with further ad hoc meetings as required.
+Eight Board meetings are currently planned for FY 2025 with further ad hoc meetings as required.
 All the Directors have access to the advice and services of the Company Secretary and General Counsel and can gain access to external independent advice should they wish to do so.

 A couple are smiling while eating burgers and chips.
 The man is removing the toothpick from his bun.